uchicago-dsi/hpc-doc/README.md

 # HPC_DOC for DSI CLUSTER
+# Accounts
+We do not have apporiate way to probe whether we has an CS account or not, one way is just try to login to the login node.
+If you can, then you has an CS account.
+Otherwise, sent the ticket via https://account-request.cs.uchicago.edu/account/requests .
 # SSH
 cnetid is the username for the cluster.
 The password is the same as the one used for the cnetid network.
 ```